 The newly identified compound, chloronitramide anion (chemically expressed as Cl–N–NO2

 −), is an end product of inorganic chloramine decomposition.
-While its toxicity remains unknown, researchers are concerned about its prevalence and similarity to other toxic compounds, necessitating further study to assess its public health risk, the researchers wrote.
+While its toxicity remains unknown, researchers are concerned about its prevalence and similarity to other toxic compounds.
+Further study is necessary to assess its public health risk, the researchers wrote.

 Chloramines, chemical compounds containing chlorine and ammonia used to kill bacteria, viruses, and other organisms that can cause illness, have been used by water utilities since the 1930s.
-Over 20 percent of Americans consume drinking water treated with chloramines, according to the U.S. Environmental Protection Agency (EPA).
+More than 20 percent of Americans consume drinking water treated with chloramines, according to the U.S. Environmental Protection Agency (EPA).

 Challenges in Identification